ArronJablonowski/ufw_log_monitor/README.md

 ```

 Example use cases:
+* See when your system is being scanned and the local ☕ coffee shop.
 * Watch your Chrome cast, etc. constantly scan your system.
-* See when your system is being scanned and the local ☕ coffee shop.
-* Hours of fun at IT/Security conferences.
+* Hours of entertainment at IT/Security conferences.
 * Anytime you want to watch UFW logs.

 ![alt text](https://github.com/ArronJablonowski/ufw_log_monitor/blob/main/LogMon.png?raw=true)